-Apple listened to our cries of desperation and finally integrated a native dark mode into iOS 13 last Fall.
+Apple listened to our cries of desperation and finally integrated a native dark mode into iOS 13.
 Albeit limited in at least some capacity by way of color options and app support, it was a mild starting point that helped a lot of people realize the full potential and beauty of their iPhones’ OLED displays.

-So if you’re on iOS 13 and you’re looking to get more out of dark mode, what should you do now?
-Allow us to point you to Eclipse for iOS 13, the latest iteration of iOS developer Guillermo Morán’s popular dark mode tweak that brings custom color schemes and a slew of other options to iOS’ native dark mode implementation.
+So if you’re on iOS 13 or later and you’re looking to get more out of dark mode, what should you do now?
+Allow us to point you to Eclipse Dark Mode Colors (iOS 13+), the latest iteration of iOS developer Guillermo Morán’s popular dark mode tweak that brings custom color schemes and a slew of other options to iOS’ native dark mode implementation.

-The last time we showed you Eclipse was last year for the iOS 12 jailbreak, and from what it seems, Eclipse for iOS 13 is a complete from-scratch rewrite of the tweak with the dynamics of iOS 13 in mind.
+The last time we showed you Eclipse was last year for the iOS 12 jailbreak, and from what it seems, Eclipse Dark Mode Colors is a complete from-scratch rewrite of the tweak with the dynamics of iOS 13 and later in mind.
 Once installed, you can enable popular presets or configure color options that suit your needs; you can do this and more from a dedicated preference pane that gets added to the Settings app:

 Here, you can:

 - Toggle Eclipse on or off on demand

 - Choose the apps that the tweak will be enabled for

 - Choose the apps that you want to force-enable dark mode for

 - Configure color options